16 Years Ago: Toby Keith Hits No. 1 With ‘Courtesy of the Red, White and Blue’

 "Courtesy of the Red, White and Blue" wasn't well received by everyone, however: Keith was removed from the lineup for a patriotic TV show on ABC when he refused to either soften the lyrics or choose another song with which to open the televised special.
 But the biggest controversy surrounding the song came from the Dixie Chicks, when lead singer Natalie Maines spoke out publicly against the track's lyrical content.

-Keith responded by showing a backdrop of Maines edited into a picture with Saddam Hussein during his concerts, while Maines countered by wearing a T-shirt that said “FUTK” at the ACM Awards.
+Keith responded by showing a backdrop of Maines edited into a picture with Saddam Hussein during his concerts; Maines countered by wearing a T-shirt that said "FUTK" at the ACM Awards.

-Controversy aside, “Courtesy of the Red, White and Blue” is one of the biggest hits of Keith’s career.
+Controversy aside, "Courtesy of the Red, White and Blue" is one of the biggest hits of Keith's career.
 It was certified gold, signifying sales in excess of 500,000 units, and helped his Unleashed album earn the American Music Award for Favorite Country Album.
-It also helped score Keith an ACM Award for Entertainer of the Year.
+It also helped score Keith the ACM for Entertainer of the Year.
 The song is available for download on iTunes.

 Toby Keith Names His Most Important Songs